brandonlea/LFC-Fan-Page/README.md

 ## Website Goals and Objectives

-- Provide correct infomation for fans to see.
+- Provide correct information for fans to see.
 - Make it enjoyable to read.
 - Adding all the club trophies, club legends, club stories.
 - Making sure everyone can access it with people have needs.
 - Attract wide audience like fans from all around the world.
-- Allow fans to contact us about adding infomation or getting infomation about the club.
+- Allow fans to contact us about adding information or getting information about the club.
 - Make it easy to navigate and find different sections.

 ## Target Audience